WeAreROLI/roli_blocks_basics/README.md

+# ROLI BLOCKS API

+This module has been moved from its previous home in the JUCE repository.

 This is a JUCE module which discovers any connected BLOCKS devices and provides low-level access to their physical properties.

 Its job is to provide:
 - topology and status information about the list of connected devices